 Here in the South East, there’s something special about living in the UK.
-There’s something about the way we’re dressed that differentiates from how people from even other parts of the UK are.
-Jenna Hughes – Founder & Designer of online-based independent brand –Nebbity encapsulates this.
+There’s something about the way we’re dressed that differentiates from how people from even other parts of the UK do.
+Jenna Hughes – Founder & Designer of online-based independent brand – Nebbity encapsulates this.

 Nebbity is a kaleidoscope of velvet and cuteness.
 Producing a variety of solely handmade garments from skirts to 2-piece sets, their clothing is designed for the current youth.
 You can find a spectrum of colours within their creations, ranging from soft pastel tones to richer darker hues.
 Selling a good mix of form-fitting and A-line silhouettes, Nebbity offers both ready-to-wear and bespoke pieces.

-Essentially specialising in festivalwear, I can see many of their creations be made into wearable everyday staples.
-Nebbity is the type of brand that would be ex-squat ravers wet dream – they have their solid market.
-Living in London, I know for sure there’d be a lot of females (more so in the streetwear community) who would sport their boob tubes with wide leg utility jeans and TNs or 720s.
+Essentially specialising in festivalwear, I can see many of their creations being transformed into wearable everyday staples.
+Nebbity is the type of brand that would be ‘ex-squat ravers‘ wet dream – they have their solid market.
+Living in London, I know for sure there’d be a lot of females (more so in the streetwear community) who would sport their boob tubes with wide leg utility jeans and TNs.

 Maybe I’m biased because I would wear their collections over and beyond writing about them, but I kind of wish Nebbity had more clout.
 I’m not saying they’re slept on; they’re very much known within circles, just not hyped about enough.
 Hughes is the type of designer I can imagine in 2 years trading on Dollskill, and doing partnerships with similar cult brand – Sugarthrillz.